menu

 Wayland is a tiny city located in the state of Missouri.
 With a population of 420 people and just one neighborhood, Wayland is the 439th largest community in Missouri.
-Wayland has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Wayland was built prior to World War II, making it one of the older and more historic cities in the country.

 Wayland is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.